Safeguarding at Carlton – a parents’ guide

 Behaviour & Anti-bullying

-Carlton implemented its behaviour plan across all areas of school life including lunchtimes in January 2016 and staff have all received training on restorative practice from Leeds Authority which is aiming to be Child Friendly city.
+Carlton implemented its behaviour plan across all areas of school life including lunchtimes in January 2016, with a review in 2019, and staff have all received training on restorative practice from Leeds Authority which is aiming to be Child Friendly city.
 These measures ensure that children are clear on expected behaviours, rules are implemented consistently and children who are struggling with behaviour for whatever reason are supported.
 On a wider scale, it also means that the whole school can function harmoniously under the three main rules of ‘Be safe, Be respectful and Be a learner’.
 Our work on anti-bullying is ongoing throughout the year and there are focused weeks to keep it high on the agenda.
 Each class has a school Anti-bullying Ambassador.
 Policies for these important areas of school life are available in the policies section.

 Health & Safety and the environment